kolbasa/cordova-google-play-services-version/README.md

 In addition, it is able to ask the user to perform an update if the version is not sufficient.

 There are plugins that require a certain version of Google Play Services, for example: [cordova-plugin-background-geolocation](https://github.com/mauron85/cordova-plugin-background-geolocation).

-It is beneficial to develop a fallback strategy if the version is too low.
-Or you can at least inform the user why some functionality is missing.
+It is helpful if you want to build a fallback solution or if you just want to inform the user why some functionality is missing.

 ## Installation